DanielHinbest/Java-Web-Development/README.md

 This project was developed in Apache NetBeans IDE 12.2, but can also run in IntelliJ IDEA.

+The next lab/deliverable is: Deliverable #2 - Database/Web Security

+Completed deliverables are:
-The current lab/deliverable is: Deliverable #1 - Java/OOP Review
+Deliverable #1 - Java/OOP Review